alvabai/trac-multiproject/docs/usage/update.rst

     .. note::

         The ``-t`` option installs also the default theme for multiproject.
+        The ``-g`` option updates the htdocs from globally installed plugins, which must be used, if the static files of the global plugins are used by Apache.
         See ``deploy.sh -h``  for all options.

 #.
 Restart Apache and Memcache servers